Get Financially Ready for the Holidays

 Saving before and during the holidays doesn't have to be a stressful financial experience.
 Follow even just a couple of our above tips and breathe a small sigh of relief knowing that you won't be scrambling to pay off holiday debt in January!

 To help manage your money, try opening a savings or checking account at North Country Savings Bank.
 Need help opening an account or aren't sure what the best option is for your situation?
-Meet with one of the North Country Savings Bank's personal bankers at a time that's convenient for you.
+Meet with one of the North Country Savings Bank's bankers at a time that's convenient for you.